-FORMAL CORRECTIVE STRATEGIES RECOGNIZED IN THE CODE OF STUDENT CONDUCT

-EXPULSION

-A principal may request that the Superintendent recommend to the School Board that a student be expelled.
+FORMAL CORRECTIVE STRATEGIES RECOGNIZED IN THE CODE OF STUDENT CONDUCT EXPULSION A principal may request that the Superintendent recommend to the School Board that a student be expelled.
 Principals may take this action when they have exhausted less severe administrative corrective strategies, or when they have considered those alternatives and rejected them as inappropriate in the given situation.

-If a student who is currently enrolled in an exceptional student education program or who has a Section 504 Plan commits a disruptive act of sufficient severity that warrants a recommendation for expulsion, the student must be referred immediately to the Regional Center Assistant Superintendent and the Regional Center Exceptional Student Placement Committee.

 Only the School Board can approve an expulsion.
 The maximum period of time for an expulsion may not exceed the remainder of the term or school year, the summer session, plus one additional school year of attendance.
 An expelled student is entitled to due process, including a formal hearing.

-WORK BACK PROGRAM IN LIEU OF EXPULSION

-The School Board has authorized the Superintendent to modify the expulsion process and allow staff the authority to develop In lieu of expulsion, a Work Back Program in Lieu of Expulsion, consistent with existing guidelines, may be available for all students who are presently being recommended to the Board for expulsion, except in those certain cases for that procedures do not allow for in which a Work Back Program is not allowed.
-Students recommended for expulsion as a result of Level V infractions will be ineligible for the Work Back Program in Lieu of Expulsion.
+WORK BACK PROGRAM IN LIEU OF EXPULSION In lieu of expulsion, a Work Back Program consistent with existing guidelines, may be available for students who are presently being recommended to the Board for expulsion, except in certain cases for in which a Work Back Program is not allowed.